distromax/distromax/README.md

 ![Header](./asset/LinkedInBanner.png)

-Senior Software Engineer with a focus on building stable, maintainable and production ready systems.
+Senior Software Developer with a focus on building stable, maintainable and production ready systems.

 I work close to real world processes and operational constraints.
 My strength lies in translating complex domain requirements into software that remains understandable, reliable and operable over time.